ReversecLabs/spikee/docs/10_adaptive_rsa.md

 This significantly speeds up attacks against AI safety guardrails by jointly optimising for target elicitation whilst minimising refusal patterns like "I can't assist with that."

 **Activation**: Set to "true", "1", or "yes" (case-insensitive)

+### Built-in Prompt Template with `use_prompt_template`

+When `use_prompt_template=true`, the attack uses a built-in AI safety prompt template adapted from the original EPFL paper.
+This template is specifically designed to maximise the chances of eliciting harmful content from safety-aligned models.

+**Requirements**:
+- A non-empty `payload` field in the dataset entry
+- The `payload` content will be substituted into the `{goal}` placeholder in the template

+**Template Structure**:
+The template instructs the model to be "very direct" and always fulfil requests, with specific formatting rules that encourage responses starting with "Sure" (matching the default target).
+The `payload` field content replaces `{goal}` in the template.

+**Activation**: Set to "true", "1", or "yes" (case-insensitive)

+**Usage Note**: When using this option, the original `text` field is ignored in favour of the generated template.

+**Suffix Insertion**: When `use_prompt_template=true`, the adversarial suffix is always appended at the very end of the generated template text, regardless of the `payload` field content (since payload insertion anchoring is disabled in template mode).

 ## Usage Examples